Frequently Asked Questions

 - When students arrive, they are asked to sign in and wait (if necessary) to be assisted.
 While waiting, you should get out your materials and begin working – review the material and develop your questions.
 As soon as a tutor becomes available, they will assist you on a first-come-first-served basis.

 Why sign in and out?

-Who comes for tutoring?
+Who can receive tutoring?

 What does the environment of the ELC feel like?